ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/setting.md

 ## RESET SETTING {#alter_reset_setting}

 Resets table settings to their default values.
-If a setting is in a default state then no action is taken.
+If a setting is in a default state, then no action is taken.

 **Syntax**